sekilab/OpenPFLOW/README.md

 If you have something to ask us about the dataset, please contact : ksym[at]iis.u-tokyo.ac.jp

+##Citation
+If you use or find out our dataset useful, please cite our paper in your paper.

 # Format
 + id : unique agent id (int)
 + time : YYYY/MM/DD HH:mm:ss(char[])